What on earth is EGCG?

 Additionally, research suggests that polyphenols like EGCG may reduce inflammation and prevent certain chronic conditions, including heart disease, diabetes, and some forms of cancer.

 EGCG and the other catechins (antioxidants) comprise between 30-40% of the water-soluble solids in green tea and is often credited for the many health-promoting attributes associated with it.
 Though EGCG is predominantly found in green tea, it also is present in many other foods, such as cranberries, strawberries, blackberries, kiwis, cherries, pears, peaches, apples, avocados, pecans, pistachios, and hazelnuts.
-Dark chocolate, legumes, and most fruit are a few examples of foods that offer polyphenolic compounds as well.
+Dark chocolate and legumes offer these polyphenolic compounds as well.

 EGCG may offer significant health benefits.